An Image-based Typology for Visualization: Terms and Related Work

 \subsection{\tochange{Categorization as an analogy of ``What is it \textit{like}?''}}

-\tochange{ There is a long history of categorization methods in philosophy and cognitive psychology \cite{givon1986prototypes}.
+There is a long history of categorization methods in philosophy and psychology \cite{givon1986prototypes}.
 Wittgenstein \cite{wittgenstein2010philosophical} argues that users are fluid about categories: different people may provide different answers, and the same person may respond with different answers at different times.
 As a result, a top-down categorization that draws clear boundaries of shared properties to those of other categories is often too strict to represent how people understand categories.
 Instead, a ``this-looks-like-that'' bottom-up association can be used.
-Rosch \cite{rosch1973natural} later proposed that natural categories exist (of colors or forms) which are abstracted to \textit{natural prototypes} \tochange{which take salient position in the formation of a category} from a bottom-up cluster of similar instances.
-These prototypes can get clustered again to form a hierarchical categorization.
-Scene guidance, \eg, studies how people can judge the category of a scene based on ``anchoring'' objects \cite{vo2021meaning}.
-Psychologists (\eg, Medin and Schaffer \cite{medin1978context}, Nosofsky~\cite{nosofsky1986attention}, and Krushki \cite{kruschke2020alcove}) have gone further and argued for what they call the \textit{sample-based theory} of categorization, where humans store \textit{instances} and \textit{examples}; similarities and relatedness between entities allow us to learn \textit{associations} between these examples. \jcfr{For objects that are closely associated, they \textit{look like} a cluster of learned examples and belong to the same category.} Because human observations of similarity depend on high-order structure \cite{wang2004image} in context \cite{medin1993respects}, we may not always perceive low-level features \cite{zhang2018unreasonable}.
-Thus, categorical boundaries can be fuzzy. \jcfr{Gestalt principles that drive modern visualization design, \eg, prioritize association rather than low-level marks and channels.} Inspired by this work, we summarize and provide examples of visualization images and what \et we see in them.
-We make these associations the basis of our typology.}
+Rosch \cite{rosch1973natural} later proposed that natural categories exist (of colors or forms) which are abstracted to \textit{natural prototypes} \tochange{which take a salient position in the formation of a category} from a bottom-up cluster of similar instances.
+Psychologists (\eg, Medin and Schaffer \cite{medin1978context}, Nosofsky~\cite{nosofsky1986attention}, and Krushki \cite{kruschke2020alcove}) have gone further and argued for what they call the \textit{sample-based theory} of categorization, where humans store \textit{instances} and \textit{examples}; similarities and relatedness between entities allow us to learn \textit{associations} between these examples. \jcfr{For \textit{objects} that are closely associated, they \textit{look like} a cluster of learned examples and belong to the same category.} Inspired by these works, we summarize and provide examples of visualization images and what we see in them.
+We make these associations the basis of our typology.